Like OPA on Facebook

 A District Summit is a daylong leadership training and fellowship retreat at which sisters participate in icebreakers, group activities, think tanks, traditions, leadership training, and service projects.
-Check out the Districts page or OPA’s Facebook for event locations.
 Whether you are an active member, LOA, alumna, pledge—whatever your status, we hope to see YOU at a future district summit!
 For more information, email firstname.lastname@example.org.
 Read the Spring 2019 Chevron for photos and other coverage.

 D4D was held on April 27-29, in Grapevine, TX, near the Dallas-Ft.
 Worth area.
 The 2018 inductees into the sapphire level of the alumnae society were Michelle Brannon, who pledged Delta Chapter at Texas A&M University in Fall 1987.
 Michelle is the current national vice president of finance.
 Also inducted was Torie Deremo, who pledged Delta Chapter in Fall 1982.
 For more information about the alumnae society, click here or contact email@example.com.